pgEdge/cli/docs/tutorials.md

 - [Manually Configuring a Cluster](tutorials.md#manually-configuring-a-cluster)

 ## Deploying a Cluster on your Localhost
-In this tutorial, we'll walk you through the process of creating and modifying a .json file to specify your cluster preferences, and then deploy the cluster with a single command.
-This is possibly the simplest way to deploy a cluster for experimentation and test purposes.
+In this tutorial, we'll walk you through deploying a cluster with the `localhost` command  This is possibly the simplest way to deploy a cluster for experimentation and test purposes.

-### Installing pgEdge Platform

-Before starting this tutorial, you should prepare a local host or virtual machine (VM) running EL9 or Ubuntu 22.04.
-On the host, you should:

-* [Set SELinux to `permissive` or `disabled` mode](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/using_selinux/changing-selinux-states-and-modes_using-selinux), and reboot the host.
-* Configure [passwordless sudo access](../installing_pgedge.mdx#configuring-passwordless-sudo) for a non-root OS user.
-* Configure [passwordless ssh](../installing_pgedge.mdx#configuring-passwordless-ssh) access for the same non-root OS user.
-* Open any firewalls that could obstruct access between nodes.

-Then, install the pgEdge Platform with the command:

-`python3 -c "$(curl -fsSL https://pgedge-download.s3.amazonaws.com/REPO/install.py)"`

-Paste the command into your command line client and press `Return`.

-### Deploying the Cluster
+### Deploying a Cluster

-After installing the pgEdge Platform, use the `pgedge localhost cluster-create` command to deploy a cluster (with the `default` replication set and inter-node subscriptions), and create a .json file that describes the cluster configuration.
-Move into the `pgedge` directory, and invoke the command:
+After [installing the CLI](../README.md), use the `pgedge localhost cluster-create` command to deploy a cluster (with the `default` replication set and inter-node subscriptions), and create a .json file that describes the cluster configuration.
+Use the command:

 ```sql
 ./pgedge localhost cluster-create cluster_name node_count -d db_name -U db_superuser -P password -port1 port -pg pg_version